 How can I get a debt consolidation loan?

-There are several companies and financial institutions that are willing to give you a debt consolidation loan as long as you meet their qualifications.
+There are several companies and financial institutions that are willing to give you a debt consolidation loan as long as you meet their debt relief qualifications.
 Companies such as Beyond Finance and Turbo Debt are known for giving debt these types of loans.

 Do debt consolidation loan hurt your credit?